Belt Line station

-Belt Line station is a DART light rail station in Irving, Texas.
+Belt Line station is a DART rail station in Irving, Texas.
 The station is located on the property of Dallas Fort Worth International Airport near the intersection of Belt Line Road and President George Bush Turnpike.

 The station serves the Orange Line.
 It is also a hub for Cypress Waters GoLink, an on-demand service in the nearby Cypress Waters development.
 Until the opening of DFW Airport station, it was the westernmost terminus of the Orange Line.

 History

 Belt Line station was opened on December 3, 2012 as the western terminus of the Orange Line's first expansion.
 Bus route 500 was established to connect the station to DFW Airport.

 At opening, Belt Line participated in DART's Fair Share Parking program, which charged a daily parking fee for patrons that did not live in DART member cities.
 The program also offered overnight parking at a cost of $7–9 per day, roughly equivalent to the daily fees charged by DFW Airport for remote parking.
 The program was retired on April 2, 2014.

 On August 18, 2014, the Orange Line was expanded to DFW Airport station and route 500 was redirected to service Cypress Waters.
 On January 24, 2022, as part of a larger reorganization of DART's bus network, route 500 was replaced with GoLink, a microtransit service.